Autodesk Fusion Features | Autodesk Fusion | Autodesk

 Schematic capture

 Save valuable design time with a complete set of schematic tools.
 Get access to thousands of components.
-Interconnect circuits and create customised attribute assignments.
+Interconnect circuits and create custom attribute assignments.

 PCB layout